kevinvanhove/angular-structure-styleguide/README.md

 ## The component tree
 In a component based development strategy you create html tags.
-Just like `<html>` is the main tag, your application will have a main tag, for instance <app></app>.
-This <app> tag will contain your application modules, again as html tags, for instance <dashboard></dashboard> and in turn contain all other components.
-As such it's important to have a solid component tree design for your application.
+Just like `<html>` is the main tag, your application will have a main tag, `<app>`.
+This tag will contain your application modules as html, for instance a `<dashboard>` tag . ez To manage your library of html tags you will need to have a solid component tree design.

 ### Component tree design
-This section will discuss a component tree design method by identifying modules, pages and scopes within an application.
+This section will discuss the design of a tree component by identifying:

+* modules
+* pages
+* sections
+* parts

 ### Identifying modules

 ### Identifying pages

+### Identifying sections

-### Identifying scopes
+### Identifying parts